NeuroTechX/ntx_slack_archive/opportunities.md

  >If anyone wants more info, I talked to Mark Chevillet (the team leader) about this job.
 They want a pretty broad skill set including deep learning  and software development (in addition to BCI mastery).
 I didn't ask about internships, but the fact that the team is super small/focused makes it seem like the answer is probably not atm for interns.
 The team is going to be up for renewal/change every 2 years though, so it's worth keeping up with their postings

+5/21/2017 7:36 PM

+ **wronk** :

+ >harris: Thanks for confirming that.
+Do you know anything more about where they're going as a company (besides what on the website) or what the team dynamic is?
+I'll reach out to them directly soon, but just trying to get as much info as I can.